Habutiii/tp/docs/UserGuide.md

 **Parameter restrictions:**
 ***All parameters contains only printable ASCII characters***

-- **Name:** Must start with a letter or number, and can contain letters, numbers, and spaces.
-It cannot be empty.
+- **Name:** Must start with a letter or number
-  _Example: John Doe, Alice2, 3rd Avenue_
+- Can contain letters, spaces, and the following special characters only:
+  (space) , ( ) / . @ - '
+- Names cannot contain numbers or any other special symbols.

+**Example:**
+- Valid: Jean-Luc, Tan, Mei Ling, O'Connor, Mary (Ann), Alex @ Home
+- Invalid: John123, Strauß, José, John*, John_

-- **Phone:** Must be 3 to 15 digits.
+**Phone:** Must be 8 digits as only Singaporean numbers are accepted

-  _Example: 98765432, 123, 123456789012345_
+**Example:**
+- Valid: 94567802, 82684533, 66265555
+- Invalid: +65 98765432, phone123, 9011p041, 9312 1534

-- **Email:** Must be a valid email address, with an alphanumeric username, optional special characters (+, _, ., -), an '@', and a domain name.
+**Email:** Must be a valid email address, with an alphanumeric username, optional special characters (+, _, ., -), an '@', and a domain name.
   _Example: johndoe@example.com, alice.smith-99@mail.co, user+test@abc-def.com_

-- **Address:** Must not be blank and must start with a non-space character.
+**Address:** Must not be blank, must start with a non-space character, and must not end with a space.
+Only printable ASCII characters are allowed.

+**Example:**
-  _Example: 123 Main St, Block 5, #01-01; 42 Wallaby Way; 7th Avenue, Apt 3_
+- Valid: 123 Main St, Block 5, #01-01, 42 Wallaby Way, 7th Avenue, Apt 3
-- **Tag:** Can only contain letters, numbers and dash ("-").
-Tags are case insensitive.
-  _Example: friend, VIP, family-member, project2025_
+- Invalid: " ", " Blk 456, Den Road, #01-355", "Blk 456, Den Road, #01-355 "

 ### Editing a person : `edit`